codurance/soft-mod-compass/README.md

 > **Note:** In all following commands, the language `en` can be swapped for `es`.

 Create a dev environment called `compass-dev-en` on AWS (with roles, bucket, EBS, etc.):
+> The environment creation will take a couple of minutes.
+> You can check the progress at [Compass Application Dashboard on Elasticbeanstalk](https://eu-west-1.console.aws.amazon.com/elasticbeanstalk/home?region=eu-west-1#/application/overview?applicationName=compass)

 ```sh